bloominstituteoftechnology/React-Todo/README.md

 # React-Todo
-Brittany Moyers

 We're going to practice building a stateful class component with this project.
 Even though hooks are gaining popularity among react developers, class components are going to be around for a long time.
 It's imperative that you get use to class components, and feel comfortable working with class components since you'll most likely need to work with them if you are hired to work on a React app.

 ## Initializing the project.

 - `Fork and clone` this project and cd into your cloned version.
-- `yarn install` will pull in all the node_modules you need.
+- `npm install` or `yarn install` will pull in all the node_modules you need.
-- `yarn start` will start a development server on your `http://localhost:3000`.
+- `npm start` or `yarn start` will start a development server on your `http://localhost:3000`.
-  - If yarn asks you to select different port with some error message, just select `Y` and it will pull it up on port 3001.
+  - If npm or yarn asks you to select different port with some error message, just confirm and it will pull it up on port 3001.
 This simply means you have a development server up and running on that port already.

 ## Instructions